 I began the hobby of showing my Birmans with my very first seal point Birman female, who received her Champion title at the first show I attended.
 Despite the rigors of preparing for and traveling to cat shows, I immediately became hooked on showing after an enjoyable first experience!
 Showing my Birmans has helped me connect to a community of Birman breeders, a vital source of information about bloodlines, health issues, Birman rescue and many other topics.

 One of the fun traditions USA Birman exhibitors have involves the way we name our show cats.
 We begin their names with a particular letter of the alphabet, according to the year in which the cat was born.
 Each year, we go to the next letter of the alphabet.
-For example, the year 2013 was the letter "K" and in 2014 we will begin our breeding and show cats' names with the letter "L." Cats that I have acquired from European or other breeders may be using a different naming system.
+For example, the year 2014 was the letter "L" and in 2015 we will begin our breeding and show cats' names with the letter "M." Cats that I have acquired from European breeders may be using a different naming system.
 Many pet owners also use this convention when registering their Birmans, although it's not required.

 I generally show my cats in CFA, although I may occasionally go to a local TICA show.
 Points and titles are earned separately in each association.
 In CFA cat shows, the cats compete in the kitten class starting at four months of age.
 When they are eight months old, they begin competition in the adult classes.
 Following is a picture of one of my show cats, as a kitten.
 He is being presented for a finals award by a CFA judge.
 This show was particularly memorable for me, because it was the first time one of my cats made every final from all of the judges at the show!

 A CFA judge presenting Silkencats Utopia.
 [June 1997]